-- Directed to take a student development course in their first semester. • - Encouraged to participate in an Academic Development Summer Bridge Program. - Directed to begin their math and English remediation their first semester. - Enroll in Student Success study skills courses in such subjects as: - Notetaking - Time Management - Textbook Reading - Test Taking Strategies
+- Directed to take a student development course in their first semester. - Encouraged to participate in an Academic Development Summer Bridge Program. ٠

+Directed to begin their math and English remediation their first semester. •

+- Enroll in Student Success study skills courses in such subjects as:

+- Notetaking Ο

+- Time Management 0

+- Textbook Reading 0

+- Test Taking Strategies 0

+- Memory 0

+- Ο Vocabulary

-- o Memory - Vocabulary - Watch Student Success Habits of Mind "It's POSSIBLE" videos. - Participate in Peer tutoring sessions. - Visit and participate in the Student Success Lab, Writing Center, Math Lab, and library research workshops for assistance with courses and skill building. - Urged to attend Critical Academic Skills Workshops (CAS) as needed. - Encouraged to join student clubs and activities.
+- Watch Student Success Habits of Mind "It's POSSIBLE" videos.

+- Participate in Peer tutoring sessions.

+- Visit and participate in the Student Success Lab, Writing Center, Math Lab, and library research workshops for assistance with courses and skill building.

+- Urged to attend Critical Academic Skills Workshops (CAS) as needed.

+- Encouraged to join student clubs and activities.